 “By the end of the 20th century, an estimated 250,000 nurses were employed overseas in 31 countries around the world,” Trines noted.

-On January 26, 2018, the Philippine News Agency reported on speech delivered in Pasay City by Arnedo Valero of the U.S.-based nonprofit Migrant Heritage Commission.
+On January 26, 2018, the Philippine News Agency reported on a speech delivered in Pasay City by Arnedo Valero of the U.S.-based nonprofit Migrant Heritage Commission.

-Valero, who is lawyer, was speaking at the Filipino Nurses Global Summit and 11th International Nursing Conference.
+Valero, who is a lawyer, was speaking at the Filipino Nurses Global Summit and 11th International Nursing Conference.